tfiers/sharp/README.md

 [SciPy](https://scipy.org/) and [PyTorch](https://pytorch.org/).
 These are most easily installed with the [(mini)conda package manager](https://conda.io/docs/index.html).

-Clone this repository to your computer:
+When these dependencies are installed, clone this repository to your computer (e.g. to a directory `~/code/sharp` as in this example):
 ```sh
 $ git clone git@github.com:tfiers/sharp.git ~/code/sharp
 ```